Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 There are two Common Lisp features that enable us to fix errors on-the-fly like we've done here:

-1. Newly compiled code, and recompiled code, is immediately loaded into the running program (sometimes called "hot reloading").
-This opens up possibilities such as optimising your running program, tweaking parameters like gravitational force and background colour, and iteratively developing a GUI.
+1. Newly compiled code, and recompiled code, is immediately loaded (sometimes called "hot reloading") into the running program.
+This opens up possibilities such as optimising a program as it runs, tweaking parameters like gravitational force and background colour, and iteratively developing a GUI.
 2. The condition system!
 This is somewhat like exception handling in other languages, but more powerful.
 Not only can we signal exceptional situations ("conditions"), but we can also define "restarts" for recovering from those situations.
 When a running Common Lisp program encounters an unhandled condition, control passes to the debugger, and the user is presented with a selection of restarts.
 Perhaps they want to recompile the offending function and continue execution from the previous stack frame.
 Or perhaps the error was a division by zero, and the offending function provides a restart that swaps in a value of 1 for the divisor.
 Suddenly, there are a lot more possibilities than just crashing the program.

 Anyway, a worthy discussion of the condition system would take up a full blog post of its own.
 Back to Boids!

 Now that our boids are drawn correctly, we want them to move around and do boid things.
-First, we implement an `update-state` function, which basically adds the velocity of each boid to its position (so that the boid moves), and applies the 3 Boidian forces to update the velocity.
-For now, the functions implementing the forces are stubbed out -- they return all-zero vectors so that they have no effect on the velocity.
+First, we implement an `update-positions` function, which basically adds the velocity of each boid to its position (so that the boid moves), and applies the 3 Boidian forces to update the boid's velocity.
+For now, the functions implementing these forces are stubbed out.

     :::lisp
     (defun update-positions (boids)